Heijō Palace: Office of the Imperial Household

 In this section to the east of the imperial domicile, is what is thought to have been the Office of the Imperial Household (宮内省, Kunai-shō).
 It was surrounded by an earthen wall, 90 metres in length to the north and south and 50 metres wide from east to west.
 Six buildings stood in this compound.
 The main one was roofed with tiles, the others with cypress bark.

 The building were reconstructed in accordance with the findings of the archaeological excavations, following the Nara period construction techniques.

 East Palace Garden

 Archaeological excavations uncovered remains of a large garden in the southeast corner of the palace in 1967.
 This was named "East Palace Garden" (Tōin Teien) because the neighbouring area is considered to be the site of the East Palace.

 Within the area measuring 100 by 80 m.
 Several buildings were located around a curvilinear pond.
 In the vicinity of the site, Empress Shōtoku had the "Jewelled Hall of the East Palace" constructed, in which banquets were held.

 The excavations revealed that the garden was originally built in the Chinese style of the early Nara period, and modified in a Japanese style of the late Nara period.
 The garden was reconstructed in 1998.

+Heijō-kyō Suzaku-ōji

+The Heijō-kyō Suzaku-ōji (平城京朱雀大路跡), the central street of Heijō-kyō, was located between Nijō-ōji Minami and Sanjō-ōji in modern Nara city.
+In 1984 the 220 meter stretch from the Heijō-kyō ruins to Ōmiya-dōri to the south, was designated as a National Historic Site.
+Suzaku-ōji, which stretches 3.7 kilometer from north to south, from the Rajōmon Gate, the main entrance to Heijō-kyō in the south, to Suzakumon Gate, the main gate on the south side of the palace complex, was designed not only to function as a road, but also to accommodate the passage of foreign envoys, and its size and the surrounding streetscape were designed to be spectacular.
+Excavations conducted since 1974 have clarified the route of the street, and it has been revealed that the width is about 74 meters between the centers of the east-and-west side gutters, and that the distance between the east and west embankments in Sanjō isabout 85 meters.
+The remains of a previous 23 meter wide were also discovered below the Nara period road.
+In 2010, a portion of the Heijō-kyō Suzaku-ōji, measuring 70 meters wide and 210 meters long, was restored from the south side of Suzakumon Gate.